Audit Fraud Whistleblower Lawyer

 Many cases of audit fraud occur after an inappropriately close relationship develops between the auditor and someone at the company being audited.
 If auditors develop romantic or friendly relationships with the people they’re supposed to audit, it can hinder their ability to be objective in their work.

 If a whistleblower can supply evidence of this type of inappropriate auditor relationship, the SEC will use it in conjunction with other evidence during their investigation of the audit fraud.
 Generally speaking, this type of conflict of interest by itself won’t be enough to launch an investigation, although it can certainly make other evidence of fraud more compelling in context.

 Become an Audit Fraud Whistleblower

 Meissner Associates knows SEC whistleblowing law.
-We helped a Monsanto whistleblower expose the company’s poor internal controls and claim the largest SEC whistleblower reward yet paid to a US citizen.
+We helped a Monsanto whistleblower expose the company’s poor internal controls and claim the largest accounting-related SEC whistleblower reward to date.
 This is direct experience that will be put to use on your behalf.